gchudnov/bspec/README.md

 Specifications can be combined using `.and()`, `.or()` and `.not()` methods in a composite specification to express more complex rules.

-A predicate can be:
-* A function
-* An object that has a function in the `isSatisfiedBy` property
-* An instance of a Spec-object.

-The library supports 3 types of specifications:
+The library supports the following specifications:
 * Synchronous -- `SyncSpec`
-* Callback-style -- `CallbackSpec`
+* Callback-based -- `CallbackSpec`
 * Promise-based -- `PromiseSpec`

-Each specification implements the `isSatisfiedBy` method.
-The [signature](#issatisfiedby) of this method sepends on the type of specification.
+A specification must implement the `isSatisfiedBy` method.
+The method is used to check whether an object does  satisfy some criteria.
+Its [signature](#issatisfiedby) depends on the type of specification.

+To create a specification you can:
+* Create an instance of `Spec` object and implement `isSatisfiedBy` predicate-function.
+* Create an plain object with the `isSatisfiedBy` property that is a predicate-function and wrap it in a `Spec` object.
+* Wrap a predicate-function in a `Spec` object

 ## API